xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 **Maria Leyva**: Web Designer (WD)

 ---

+## Responsibilities
+### Project Manager (PM)
+The PM will schedule at least ten 5 – 10-minute standups, usually on a daily basis.
+During each standup, the PM will check on pain points and blockers that the team is experiencing, and, rectify accordingly.
+For example, if one of the FEDs is stuck on a web development issue, the PM might ask the other FED to step in to help resolve the problem(s).

+The PM will also add/update any issues on GitHub/ZenHub to reflect the most up-to-date status of the project.
+Each ZenHub issue will be assigned to a specific person and be assigned story points.

+The PM will also plan three weekly sprints: An initial sprint ASAP, a mid-project sprint, and a final sprint the week this project is due, ideally the day before.

+---
 ## Rules
 * Do whatever you need to the branches of this repo, but, **do not** touch the `submission` branch.
 * Only submit files that are required by your project.
 Modify `.gitignore` as needed.